rohitharumugams/Tic-Tac-Toe-vs-AI/README.md

 Edit: 19/07/2024

 Added a 20% probability for the AI to make a blunder.
+(Check ai_v2.py)

 ## Installation